KonMari Method: Clean up and Organize

 After the move, we spent months cleaning out while holding everything we owned in our hands.
 It was almost too easy at this point because I refused to keep anything I didn’t want to move again.

-In hindsight, it would have been easier to discard and declutter everything before ever listing my house for sale.
+It would have been easier to discard and declutter everything before ever listing my house for sale in hindsight.
 Most importantly, I am thankful the job got done no matter how drawn out the task became.

 KonMari Method: De-Clutter by category, not location.

 Last week I read the book The Life-Changing Magic of Tidying Up by Mari Kondo.
 My thought was that I knew enough just from watching her hit show on Netflix.
 I was wrong.

 Sorting by category instead of location is a brilliant idea.

 The KonMari Method teaches to discard in a specific order when it comes to the categories.
 Clothes are first on the list and make sense as such.

 The method requires that all of the clothes in the home come out at once.
 You bring the clothes to a central location to sort through.

 If you have seen the show The KonMari Method to Tidying Up and Organization, you know that this method can create a mountain of clothing.

 But think about how great it would feel to accomplish it all in one fell swoop.